Michael Dowling and Jake Riley bring new experience to Festival of the Creative Arts

 On April 28, Brandeis and local community members are invited to experience "Source/ReSoruce," a large-scale public art installation that will be unveiled outside of the Rose Art Museum.
 It will be the latest participatory work from Michael Dowling, the 2010 Ruth Ann and Nathan Perlmutter Artist in Residence, who has been constructing the project with Jake Riley, a staff member from Dowling's organization, Medicine Wheel Productions.

 While Dowling says "Source/ReSource," will invite participants to reflect on their own stories, Dowling's artistic mission is a story that should be shared with the community as well.
-To that end, BrandeisNOW talked with Dowling and Riley while they took a break from working outside of the Rose.

 You can watch a video of the "Source/ReSource" groundbreaking here.